modernxmpp/modernxmpp/docs/meetings/2019-01-brussels.md

 the community as a whole.
 There is an associated
 [wiki page](https://wiki.xmpp.org/web/Sprints/2019_January_Brussels).

-The notes were taken in realtime by volunteers during the discussions.
+The notes were taken in real-time by volunteers during the discussions.
 As such, they are far from editorially perfect, and are not intended as documentation.
 Relevant items around which consensus was formed are either already merged or in the process of being merged into the actual